Ep 035: Lifted Learnings

 - When using

-, fully lazy processing results in an I/O error, because the file has been closed already. - Shouldn't be too eager too early, because then the entire dataset will reside in memory.
+with-open, fully lazy processing results in an I/O error, because the file has been closed already. - Shouldn't be too eager too early, because then the entire dataset will reside in memory.

 - Two kinds of functions: lazy and eager.